 One Written Roundtable Regarding Consumer or Organizational Buying Behavior (40 points total)

 Basics: Individual effort, approximately 5-7 page typed outline (title page, table of contents, appendix, and references are not included in the 5-7 pages; and, these need to be included as well but not counted in the page count), and oral presentation is required including a PowerPoint presentation and professional notecards.
-Schedule the date and topic of the presentation with Dr. Williams (no more than six presentations per class period and must be presented before E3 - so, sign up early).
-The day you present, you need to give Dr. Williams two copies of your presentation outline and PPT slides (6 slides per page, print in “black and white only,” left to right as we read) before you speak.
+Schedule the date and topic of the presentation with Dr. Williams (these must be presented before E3 - so, sign up early).
+The day you present, you need to give Dr. Williams two copies of your presentation outline and PPT slides (6 slides per page, print in “pure black and white only,” left to right as we read) before you speak.
 Please note: Have multiple sources for your PPT material, e.g., flash drive for my computer, burn a CD and then use it in my computer, email a copy to yourself and open it in class, and email a copy to me to use in class.
 I would recommend that you do 2-3 of these methods so that you have a fall-back option.
 Do not use your own computer for the in-class presentation.
 If you have a Mac, go to the computer lab to learn how to save it properly so that it will play on my PC.

 8 Internet Exercises (150 points total)